 Experiential learning is natural; we've all benefited from it in a variety of scenarios.
 Simply considering how a newborn learns to talk and walk with experience shows how powerful this approach is.

-Experiential learning, as applied to education, is an active process that engages the learner, rather than a passive one that happens to the student.
+Experiential learning, as applied to education, is an active process that engages the learner rather than a passive one that happens to the student.
 Experience serves as the foundation for learning in this process, while rigorous analysis and reflection on experience foster learning.
-Rather than instructing, the instructor encourages students to find things out for themselves and helps them to and through their learning.
+Rather than instructing, the instructor encourages students to find things out for themselves and helps them through their learning.
 The assumption that there are no "right methods of thinking," "following rules," or "perfect actions" that must be studied and implemented is implicit in the learning that pupils generate.

 Educational psychologists such as John Dewey, Carl Rogers, and David Kolb investigated the notion of experiential learning throughout the twentieth century.
 Kolb argued that "learning is the process by which we form knowledge via the transformation of experience," and he suggested a "learning cycle" that included the following four stages:

-Increases the incentive of students to learn.
+Increases the incentive for students to learn.
 When students take part in meaningful learning activities, the product is more important than the grade; they are more motivated to learn, and they generate a more considered result.